 State Value Definition -1 Server is initializing and is being set up to listen.
 0 The server is waiting for a client to establish a connection.
 1 The server has established a connection with a client and can send or receive data.
 1000 The server has initiated a close operation on the connection.
 1001 The server is waiting for the close on the connection to complete.
 1002 The server is issuing an abort (reset) on the connection.
 The socket is forced closed.
-1003 The server is issuing an abort (reset) on the connection due to control from user.
+3000 The client is issuing the ARP command request and waiting for the response.
+3001 The client has received the ARP response and has opened the socket.